reshmabidikar/slate/source/includes/_admin.md

 A 204 http status without content.

+## Operational Apis

-## Invalidates the given Cache if specified, otherwise invalidates all caches
+### Invalidates the given Cache if specified, otherwise invalidates all caches

+Ability to invalidate some/all the caches on a given Kill Bill node/server.

 **HTTP Request**